Full of potatoes, bell pepper, chickpeas, kale, and peas, this Vegan Yellow Curry is an easy meal that's filling and delicious.

 But for this curry dish, I now prefer to use curry paste.
 Here’s my favorite yellow curry paste on Amazon [aff. link].

 You can also find my favorite yellow curry paste in my Amazon Store here.

 Quick and Easy Vegan Yellow Curry

 - 2 Tbsp olive oil

-- 4-6 small potatoes, peeled and chopped into 1/3 inch pieces
+- 4-6 small potatoes, peeled and chopped to 1 inch cubes

 - 1 cup frozen peas

 - 2 cups kale, chopped (you can substitute spinach, but I reccomend using kale)

 - 1 15 oz can chickpeas, drained